wkhayrattee/SavantPHP/README.md

 ### TODO
 - Add Tests suite
-- See if any further refactoring or performance twaek is needed
+- See if any further refactoring or performance tweak is needed